mendersoftware/mender-docs/03.Devices/chapter.md

 ---
-title: Device integration
+title: Board integration
 taxonomy:
     category: docs
 ---

 ### Chapter 3

-# Device integration
+# Board integration

-A description of how to integrate Mender with your device.
+A description of how to integrate Mender with your board.
-For commercial support, please see the [Device support offering](https://mender.io/product/board-support?target=_blank).
+For commercial support, please see the [Board support offering](https://mender.io/product/board-support?target=_blank).